roehampton/module-content/software-development-2/week-09/lab/README.md

 >
 > **Read this again, and write out what is happening.
 It will help you.**

 To compare to our simple assembly example above, below is what the C++ compiler will produce for our `for` loop version above.
+Don't worry that you don't understand it -- the point is the difference in complexity of the compiled solution to a hand crafted assembly version.

 ```assembly
 001A5215  mov         dword ptr [ebp-8],0